cjonesii/adnacom_h1a_hp/README.md

 Information
 ~~~~~~~~~~~

-This is the Adnacom H1A EEPROM tool.
-It reads from and writes to
-the EEPROM of H1A device, specifically the device serial number
+This is the Adnacom PCIe Hotplug tool.
+It monitors the link status of the
-and hotplug bit flag.
+H1A downstream ports and does appropriate actions to rescan or re-enumerate
+the bus where the Adnacom device is installed whenever any of the downstream
+link status change.

 Copyright (C) 2022, 2023 Adnacom Inc.